ashthespy/Atom-LaTeX/README.md

 Atom-LaTeX is an extension for [Atom.io](https://atom.io/), aiming to provide all-in-one features and utilities for LaTeX typesetting with Atom.

-## Update
+## Update (Thank you, `@ashthespy`!)

-Recently (Mar.
-29th, 2017 now) I switched back to [Visual Studio Code](https://code.visualstudio.com/) for most coding and typesetting tasks due to reasons 1, 2, 3, and more.
-Atom-LaTeX will still be maintained, though new feature development is in stale.
-I would recommend you to have a check on VS Code as well as [LaTeX Workshop](https://github.com/James-Yu/LaTeX-Workshop), a counterpart of Atom-LaTeX to VS Code.
-Thank you all for your long time support!
+The original package author `@James-Yu` switched back to [Visual Studio Code](https://code.visualstudio.com/) for most coding and typesetting tasks due to reasons 1, 2, 3, and more since late Mar.
+2017.

+Atom-LaTeX is currently actively maintained by `@ashthespy`.
+Please join me in thanking him for the great contribution!

 ## Features

-Atom-LaTeX is currently under active development.
-More features coming soon.
 Some features have screenshots/screencasts available [here](https://github.com/James-Yu/Atom-LaTeX/blob/master/GALLERY.md).
 Have a check!

 - Compile LaTeX with BibTeX